 Cornwall is typically known for its rugged coastlines, quaint fishing villages and nostalgic summer holidays.
 Whilst these have drawn visitors for years, this popular South-West county also has an emerging food culture that rewards travellers with even more.

-We sent chef Anna Jones and her family to Penzance for a pre-summer getaway, and she sent us back her favourite spots to eat the weekend away.
+We sent chef Anna Jones and her family to Penzance for a pre-summer getaway, and she sent us back her favourite spots for the best food in Cornwall to eat the weekend away.
 Anna was based at Artist Residence – a stylish hotel with eclectic artist roots and fabulous seaside views.

 For coffee and a sweet treat

 Over the fifteen years or so since I’ve been coming to Cornwall the food scene has changed beyond recognition.
 A new wave of cooks, growers and creative food businesses, from coffee trucks to bakeries, are making sure you get some memorable food whether you live there or are just visiting.

 After opening three bakeries in some of London’s hippest corners, this lovely bakery has made the move to Cornwall.
 The building itself is small but fabulous, with an open plan kitchen, exposed bricks and high ceilings.
 Come for coffee, cakes and some of the best sourdough in the country.
 The menu also includes a handful of vegetarian, Sri Lankan influenced food.